LennartHennigs/PiPortfolioDaemon/README.md

 ## Prerequisites

+- Atari Portfolio with Parallel Adapter
-- Pi Zero
+- Raspberry Pi (Zero)
-- Pi to Atari Portfolio Parallel adapter (built my own)
+- Pi to Atari Portfolio Parallel adapter (Ibuilt my own, see picture below)
 - [rpfolio](https://github.com/LennartHennigs/transfolio) (Transfolio for the Pi)
 - A shared SAMBA folder on the Pi
-- NodeJS
+- NodeJS installed on the Pi

 <kbd><img src="images/platine2.png" /></kbd>